funkylandia/FE-Awakening-ConversationGenerator/README.md

 ------Notes:------

-All images are property of Nintendo and Intelligent Systems.
+All images and sounds are property of Nintendo and Intelligent Systems.
 I don't claim ownership of any of them.